ps-lolfan/macbook/Architecture_Plan.md

 ## 🧠 Overview

-A MacBook landing page built in React, designed as a product engineering demo for Google recruiters.
+A MacBook landing page built in React, designed as a product engineering.
 Focus areas: analytics-driven personalization, scalable architecture, and clean modular design.

 ---